 Many fertility issues, especially issues with ovulation and sperm count or quality, are easily detected with simple, affordable, noninvasive tests.
 Yet often, primary care providers and gynecologists either do not offer these tests or many are not up to date on the latest practices.
-So consider making an appointment with a fertility specialist before you begin trying, especially if you’re in your mid-30s or older.
+So consider making an appointment with the Center of Reproductive Medicine before you begin trying, especially if you’re in your mid-30s or older.

 People trying to get pregnant hear it all the time: relax and it will happen.
 The results are predictable: you then begin to worry about worrying.
 Are you decreasing your chances of pregnancy?
 Is it your fault?

 The truth is that in most cases, stress will not cause infertility.
 Telling women otherwise does them a profound disservice that can leave them feeling anxious, guilty, and blamed.
 In extreme cases of stress, it is possible that fertility may decline, especially if the stress is severe enough to affect a woman’s menstrual cycle.
 Stress may also cause either partner to make lifestyle choices that decrease fertility, such as drinking, drugs, or eating to excess.